 In John Safran’s Race Relations (ABC TV 2009), John threw himself into the real world to ask, when it comes to love: Should you stick with your tribe or escape your tribe?
 John raced from Togo to Palestine, from UK to Thailand.
 He got his hands dirty and body bloodied.
 But he came home with the answers you need.
 Whether you have jungle fever, yellow fever or pasty Jew fever, Race Relations is your guide to love in the age of Obama.

 John scoured the globe to find the people who combine pop culture with spirituality and create their own unique religions.
-In Jedis & Juggalos: Your Census Guide, (ABC TV 2011) Safran brings them all out of the wood work.
+In Jedis & Juggalos: Your Census Guide, (ABC TV 2011) Safran brought them all out of the woodwork.
 From an Italian who created a movie-based faith called Matrixism to a Muslim who finds spiritual meaning in Star Wars, it would seem there is a religion to suit everyone.

 In 2013 John turned his hand to True Crime, the result was Murder In Mississippi – the true story of how I met a white supremacist, befriended his black killer and wrote this book in Australia and the UK and as God’ll Cut You Down – the tangled tale of a white supremacist, a black hustler, a murder, and how I lost a year in Mississippi in the US.
 It won the Ned Kelly Award for Best True Crime (2014), the iTunes iBook Best Non-Fiction (2013) and was shortlisted for the Melbourne Prize for Literature, the Indie Awards and the Australian Book Industry Awards.
 It has been highly recommended by everyone from The New York Times to Louis Theroux.

-2017 saw the publication of his new book Depends What You Mean By Extremist, documenting the two years he spent Going Rogue with Australian Deplorables.
+2017 saw the publication of his next book Depends What You Mean By Extremist, documenting the two years he spent going rogue with Australian deplorables after he attended a far-right rally in Melbourne and was led into a mad world of misfits, white nationalists, ISIS supporters and anarchists.